sap-tutorials/Tutorials/tutorials/hxe-rhel-server-core-local/hxe-rhel-server-core-local.md

 description: Learn how to prepare your Red Hat Enterprise Linux system to install and test SAP HANA, express edition
 primary_tag: products>sap-hana\,-express-edition
 tags: [  tutorial>intermediate, products>sap-hana\,-express-edition]
+time: 90
 ---

+## Details
 ### You will learn
-In this tutorial, you will install the dependencies needed and configure your Red Hat Enterprise Linux system for the setup and execution of SAP HANA, express edition.
+  - How to install the dependencies needed and configure your Red Hat Enterprise Linux system for the setup and execution of SAP HANA, express edition

-Then you will learn how to download the binary installer archives of SAP HANA 2.0, express edition, decompress and install it on your server, including some additional packages for your SAP HANA 2.0, express edition installation.
+  - How to download the binary installer archives of SAP HANA 2.0, express edition, decompress and install it on your server, including some additional packages for your SAP HANA 2.0, express edition installation

 For troubleshooting information, see [SAP HANA, express edition Troubleshooting](https://www.sap.com/developer/tutorials/hxe-ua-troubleshooting.html).

-> ### **Note:**
->**This tutorial was build and tested using SAP HANA, express edition 2.0 SPS02 revision 21 and Red Hat Enterprise Linux 7.2 for `x86-64` as VMware Virtual Machine**.
+> This tutorial was build and tested using SAP HANA, express edition 2.0 SPS02 revision 21 and Red Hat Enterprise Linux 7.2 for `x86-64` as VMware Virtual Machine.

-&nbsp;

-## Details

-### Time to Complete
-**90 Min**
+---

 [ACCORDION-BEGIN [Step 1: ](Verify your Machine Requirements)]